3 Important Reasons to Skip Breakfast

 Promoting Autophagy Through Fasting

-The term 'autophagy' refers to a biological process where cells recycle their own components in order to maintain optimal function.
-Research has shown that this self-cleaning mechanism gets amplified during periods without food intake.
+Autophagy refers to a biological process where cells recycle their components to maintain optimal function.
+Research has shown that this self-cleaning mechanism amplifies during periods without food intake.

-This enhanced state not only helps protect against disease but also improves metabolic efficiency, which aids weight loss efforts.
-Thus, when you skip breakfast and tend towards extending overnight fast, you're giving more time for the body's natural cleanup operation, leading to better overall health.
+When you skip breakfast and tend towards extending overnight fast, you give more time for the body's natural cleanup operation, leading to better overall health.

 Brain Health Benefits from Intermittent Fasting

-Furthermore, regular bouts of fasting have been linked to increased levels of BDNF (brain-derived neurotrophic factor) protein, crucially involved in cognitive improvement and mood regulation.
-So choosing to forego the first meal of the day could potentially make us smarter and happier.
+Regular bouts of fasting have been linked to increased BDNF (brain-derived neurotrophic factor) protein levels, which are crucially involved in cognitive improvement and mood regulation.

 Anti-Inflammatory Effects of Skipping Breakfast